Code Pink: Venezuela

 During the 2019 Venezuelan presidential crisis, the U.S. broke relations with the Nicolás Maduro administration and recognized Juan Guaidó as the acting president of Venezuela.
 On 10 April 2019, after the Maduro administration retired its diplomats from the Venezuelan embassy in Washington, US activists from Code Pink received keycards from the diplomats, moved into the building, and secured all entrances with chains and locks as Carlos Vecchio, Guaidó's ambassador appointed to the US, tried to gain access to the building.
 The US government considered the embassy as property of Guaidó's interim government.
 Clashes in May 2019 between US activists and pro-Guaidó Venezuelan demonstrators resulted in arrests on both sides.
 US authorities issued an eviction notice on the group on May 14.
 The last four activists were removed from the embassy by agents from the US State Department's Diplomatic Security Service and the US Secret Service on May 16.

 At the end of July 2019, some members of Code Pink that occupied the embassy visited Venezuela during the Foro de São Paulo.
-Maduro posed for pictures with the group and rewarded them with gifts, including a book on Simón Bolívar and a replica of Bolivar's sword.
+Maduro posed for pictures with the group and rewarded them with gifts, including a book on Simón Bolívar and a replica of Bolívar's sword.
 In October 2022 Code Pink collected signatures for a petition asking the U.S. Department of Justice to drop the charges against Colombian businessman Alex Saab.
 Saab was extradited to the U.S. from Cape Verde in 2020, charged by the U.S. Department of Justice with money laundering and pushing over $350 million through U.S. accounts.
 Code Pink described Saab as a political prisoner, who worked as a diplomat as part of Venezuela's Gran Misión Vivienda and CLAP food box distribution network.
 The organization has been criticized for its support of the Venezuelan government.